oganm/5eInteractiveSheet/README.md

 ### Windows

 You have it easy.
 Just download the exe file [here](https://github.com/oganm/5eInteractiveSheet/raw/master/sheet/RInno_installer/setup_5eInteractiveSheet.exe), install and run.
-Unless you had R (the language this thing is written in) installed, it'll ask you if you want to install it or not.
-Say yes as it is required.
 After that you should be golden.

 Double click the desktop icon to run.
 See usage instructions [here](https://github.com/oganm/import5eChar/blob/master/interactiveSheetDocumentation.md)